 “Take the first step in faith.
 You don’t have to see the whole staircase, just take the first step.”
 Martin Luther King

-I am 53 but I envision going up.
+I am 53 and I envision going up.
 I also envision me with a pitcher above my head and all the blessings from God pouring down on me.
 I love that vision and it really gets me going because I think that anything I need God can provide for me.
 Plus, I often think that my pitcher (me) is often empty because I have given my all away helping others.
 So I am empty trying to climb the staircase and so I have to stop, refill my pitcher (from God's pitcher), and then I am running up the staircase because I have enough energy, motivation, drive, desire, love, and stamina to climb up.
 Recharging our batteries is so necessary.
 Martie

 Now, what an interesting question and even before I reached your comments I had instantly seen in my mind a spiral staircase and I was standing at the bottom waiting to put my foot on the first step before climbing up higher.
 How intriguing.
 I wonder what sort of replies you will get from your readers.